Chapter 64

 (2) Where such a decree is silent with respect to the payment of further interest on such principal sum from the date of the decree to the date of payment or other earlier date, the Court shall be deemed to have refused such interest, and a separate suit therefore shall not lie."

 In admiralty jurisdiction, the issue of interest on claims is an integral aspect of the adjudication process, governed by various statutory provisions and judicial interpretations.
 The award of interest, especially in admiralty suits, draws from the general principles enshrined in Section 34 of the Code of Civil Procedure, 1908 (CPC), and specific provisions under the Admiralty (Jurisdiction and Settlement of Maritime Claims) Act, 2017 (Admiralty Act, 2017), along with the Admiralty Rules of the High Courts.
-This discussion expands on the legal framework governing the award of interest in admiralty claims, supplemented with Indian, English, and global case laws.
+This discussion expands on the legal framework governing the award of interest in admiralty claims, supplemented with Indian, English, and global perspectives while excluding specific case law references as required for this edition.

 English and Global Perspectives on Interest in Admiralty Claims